ItsHarfer/My-Movie-Database/README.md

 ## Example Operations

-- **👤 User Login/Create:** Select an existing user or create a new one to manage personal collections
+- **👤 User Login/Create/Switch:** Select an existing user, switch to another or create a new one to manage personal collections
 - **🎬 Add a Movie:** Automatically fetch rating, release year, and poster from OMDb API
 - **❌ Delete a Movie:** Remove a movie from the current user's collection by exact title
-- **📝 Update a Movie Rating:** Modify ratings with validation (1.0–10.0)
+- **📝 Update a Movie** With a personal note or mark it as your favourite movie.
 - **📋 View All Movies:** Show all movies stored for the current user
 - **🔍 Search Movies:** Find movies by partial match in title
 - **📊 Movie Statistics:** Display average, median, highest, and lowest-rated movies